shanewasley/portfolio-www.shanewasley.me/content/posts/aligning-models-with-laser-point-reality/index.md

 1. the default or “happy path” picking surfaces and executing alignment,
 2. and an error path for undoing an incorrect pick.

-{{< webp image="/process-user-flow.png" caption="Visualizing the task help me see it as a loop that we were sending the user into and out of." >}}
+{{< webp image="/process-user-flow.png" caption="Visualizing the user flow for the task of Assisted Alignment— a loop of plane-picking." >}}

 I started with sketching to visualize the simplest way to demonstrate the plane-picking interaction and undoing the action.